 I don’t generally use a lead when walking in the valley, as she is very accustomed to this environment, though I always carry one in case it’s needed, e.g. for paths near cliffs.
 For a dog that is new here and could be driven to distraction by scents of wild animals, and may not be used to the terrain, it could well be sensible to keep it on most of the time.

 Ruffwear make a running lead with an elastic section which is good for making sure you aren’t pulled over by a sudden lunge.
 It is long enough to give them a good amount of freedom and strong, in case of a fall.
 It can also be clipped around the waist – useful of you need both hands for poles.
 I would beware of extendable leads for the high walks as they may not be strong enough to hold a falling dog, and can get tangled around people’s legs on narrow paths.

 Please do bring poop bags and pick up along the trails.
 There are generally bins at all the parking spots.
 On a highly unsavoury note, if your dog is a poo eater, do keep a close eye, especially on the wooded valley floor trails as (alas!) many people are quite relaxed about using the woods if they are caught short.

-There is water (streams and ponds) to be found on many of the walks, but I always carry water and a collapsible bowl.
+There is water (streams and ponds) to be found on many of the walks, but not all.
+I always carry water and a collapsible bowl.
 It’s good to have a separate water bottle for dogs as you can then refill it from any ponds etc if necessary.

 The bottles that have an integral drinking “half bottle” attached are also good, especially as it’s easy to tip back unwanted water.
 Check that your dog will drink happily from one of these before setting of on a long walk.